eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/python/eopf_stac_zarr_xarray.md

 ## Sentinel Missions

-This section provides short and complete examples referencing data from each of the different Sentinel missions.
+This section provides short and complete examples referencing data from each of the Sentinel missions.

 ### Sentinel 1